forrest-runner/forrest/docs/config.md

 (Optional)

 All top level configuration fields that end in `_snippets` are ignored.
-These can be used to create config snippets that can be re-used in other config sections.
+These can be used to create config snippets that can be reused in other config sections.

 # `repositories.<user>.<repository>`